apache/cloudstack-docs-rn/source/about.rst

 Baremetal Advanced Networking Support
 -------------------------------------

 This feature is about CloudStack network plugin for baremetal advanced networking.
 With this plugin, CloudStack can automatically program vlan on physical switch to which baremetal instances connect when creating/destroying baremetal instance.
 This feature cannot work standalone, it needs support from physical switch itself either from vendor's SDK or from an in-switch agent for whitebox switch.
 When using this feature, baremetal instances gain Layer 2 isolation methods provided by CloudStack advanced networking which is particularly useful in public cloud that wants to provide baremetal as a service.
+This feature currently requires a VMware virtual router, so is only supported by that hypervisor.

    ====================== ============================================================================
    Supported hypervisors: N/A